Huegoxaga/notes/python/tools-and-packages.md

 #### Modify the array

+- `array.tolist()`, convert to python list and all elements in basic python built-in types
 - Modify the shape of an array
   - `array.resize(newRowNum,newColumnNum)` The shape of the original array is changed.
   - `array.reshape(newRowNum,newColumnNum)` Returns a new shape, but the shape of the original array is kept intact.